 Q: I am planning to take a Leave of Absence this term.
 What occurs with my SEVIS record and how do I report this to OIE?

 A. F-1 students not planning to enroll in the term must submit the iStart e-form “Intent to Depart” to report that they will not enroll.
 F-1 students not enrolled will be required to depart the U.S. Prior to re-entering the U.S., you will need to request reactivation of your SEVIS record by emailing firstname.lastname@example.org with the following information:

 - · Degree program

 - · Date of departure from the U.S.

 - · Name and email address of your academic advisor/graduate coordinator (who OIE will contact so that we can confirm your expected graduation date).

 Based on the July 15 SEVP FAQ, the 5-month rule requiring the student to apply for a new visa and I-20 if outside the U.S. for more than 5 months is currently suspended.
 Due to the suspension of this rule, F-1 students planning to return in spring 2021 should not be required to apply for a new visa if their prior visa is unexpired.
 We encourage students to contact their U.S. embassy or consulate for more information on visa validity concerns.

-- A. F-1 students with medical conditions preventing a full course of study in fall term are encouraged to complete the iStart “Medical Reduced Course Load” e-form to request support with an authorized reduction of course load for the fall term from OIE.
+- A. F-1 students with medical conditions preventing a full course of study are encouraged to complete the iStart “Medical Reduced Course Load” e-form to request support with an authorized reduction of course load for the term from OIE.
 Students planning to enroll full-time who need other medical accommodations should contact Georgia Tech’s Office of Disability Services as well as their academic advisor for more information on how to request course accommodations and options.

 - A. Students interested in this option will need to consult with an OIE adviser in an individual advising appointment to review CPT eligibility for the term.